THE MUSIC PHOTOGRAPHY OF TOM HAZELTINE, JR.

 Johnny 'Bluesboy England' Horton English

-Johnyy's Blues Our initial meeting was one Johnny used to retell often.
+Johnyy's Blues: Our initial meeting was an instance that Johnny used to retell often.
 People would often remark that Johnny and I seemed like a mismatch.
 Johnny would tell them that we met in boyscouts.
 The reaction was always similar: "I can see Tommy in boyscouts, but not you!".

 In 1978 Johnny and I, through a mutual friend ended up working for a small machine shop just outside of Central Square in Cambridge.
 We were young, 19-ish, and fully enjoying being able to legally get into clubs and have a drink or two.
 I was splitting my time between little blues bars and arena rock.
 Johnny was all in for R&B, soul and Blues.